 Arnold Bart Houwen

 Position: Non-Executive Director

 Occupation: Business Development Consultant

+Qualifications:

 Background Information: After a 25 year career in IT which included stints overseas, Bart now works from a home office and is active as a community representative in several local groups including the Cockburn Sound Management Council, Beeliar Regional Park Advisory Committee, Salvation Army Red Shield Appeal, Community Networking Inc., and others.

 Recreational pursuits include golf, bridge, watching Rugby Union and Australian Rules, and presenting on community radio.
 Active sports participation including Australian Rules, Cricket and Rugby Union as a player, coach and administrator.

 Directorships held in other entities: Nil

 Interest in shares and options: 500 Shares

 Debra Anne Rule

 Position: Non-Executive Director / Chairman

 Occupation: Knowledge and Information Specialist

+Qualifications: MSc, BEd, GradDipSc, DipTeach, MAICD, GIA(Cert)

 Background Information: Debra grew up and lives in Fremantle; she has a background in education, strategic planning and information services.
 She has extensive information management experience gained in the public and private sectors across Australia.
-Debra has served on the boards of two not for profit organisations.
-She is a member of the Australian Institute of Company Directors and Chartered Secretaries Australia.
-She holds a Master of Science, Bachelor of Education and various Certificates and Diplomas.
-Debra is employed by a very successful mining company and in her spare time enjoys planting trees and tending sheep at a small rural property outside of Brookton.
+Debra has served on the boards of two not for profit organisations, the Fremantle Education Centre Inc and Learning Network Australia.
+She is currently self employed and in her spare time enjoys planting trees and tending sheep at a small rural property outside of Brookton.

 Directorships held in other entities: Nil

-Interest in shares and options: 500 Shares (direct)
+Interest in shares and options: 10,500 Shares (direct)

 500 Shares (indirect)

-Bruce James Moriarty

-Position: Non-Executive Director/ Company secretary
+Non-Executive Director

-Occupation: Property developer
+Property developer

+R/E Licensee, AdCert Bus

-Background Information: Bruce grew up in Halifax, Nova Scotia a small and well preserved historic city and Canada's major Atlantic port.
+Bruce grew up in Halifax, Nova Scotia a small and well preserved historic city and Canada's major Atlantic port.
 He arrived in Western Australia in 1982 and after five years in the North West oil sector, entered the property industry in 1987.
 Bruce has been involved with a number of development projects including heritage buildings including the North Fremantle's Rose Hotel and Old School Mews.
 In 2006, he was appointed to the City of Fremantle's Urban Development Advisory Committee, as well as LandCorp's Leighton Beach Redevelopment Steering Committee.
-He also serves on the board of the Fremantle's Gimme Shelter homeless fundraiser.
+He also serves on the board of the Fremantle Chamber of Commerce and is one of the founders of Fremantle's Gimme Shelter homeless fundraiser.

-Directorships held in other entities: Nil
+Nil

-Interest in shares and option s: Nil
+s: Nil

-Brodie McCulloch

-Position: Non-Executive Director
+Non-Executive Director

-Occupation: Managing Director
+Managing Director

+BComm, Churchill Fellowship
-Background Information: Brodie has had extensive experience in the area of marketing communication strategy and planning.
-A combination of local, national international experience has provided Brodie with unique perspectives communication strategies and execution methods.
-Brodie founded Social innovation in Western Australia in 2010 with the recognition that there was no single point of contact in Western Australia for Social Entrepreneur's, Communities or Organisations who are developing

-innovative programs and ideas for social good and to fill real needs.
+Brodie has had extensive experience in the area of marketing communication strategy and planning.
+A combination of local, national international experience has provided Brodie with unique perspectives, communication strategies and execution methods.
+Brodie founded Social Innovation in Western Australia in 2010 with the recognition that there was no single point of contact in Western Australia for social entrepreneurs, communities or organisations who are developing innovative programs and ideas for social good and to fill real needs.

-Directorships held in other entities:

-Interest in shares and options: Nil
+Directorships held in other Nil entities: Interest in shares and Nil options: